kucrut/bedrock/README.md

 2. Run `composer install`
 3. Answer the questions to generate the `.env` file
 4. Initialize site:
-  * You can reload vagrant by running `vagrant reload --provision`
+  * Fire up VVV by running `vagrant reload --provision`
   * Or, if it's already running, you can run **from within the vagrant environment** `./bin/vvv-init.sh -r`
 5. Add theme(s)
 6. Access WP Admin at `http://<CHOSEN DOMAIN NAME>/wp/wp-admin`
+7. Multisite? run `bin/setup-multisite.sh`
-7. Using Capistrano for deploys?
+8. Using Capistrano for deploys?
 Edit stage/environment configs in `config/deploy/` to set the roles/servers and connection options.

 ## Documentation